tgstation/tgstation/code/datums/ai/learn_ai.md

 Due to us having the observer, if for some reason our target changes due to being changed by another node, the decorators observer will re-evaluate and cancel the plan.
 Without an observer, this behavior would be stuck in an endless loop.

+Subplans also expose `loop_delay`, which when set causes a delay between each loop of the behavior, essentially a cooldown.
+It can be useful to gate things like idle behavior without triggering re-planning

 ## Quick Node Selection Guide

 - Use leaf when you want to do one concrete action.